rajnikant-yadav/Interview_Preparation/MySql/rdbmsBasic.md

 Choosing the right storage method depends on factors such as the nature of the data, the volume of data, performance requirements, and the specific needs of the application or system.

 **Before the rise of Database Management Systems (DBMS), data used to be stored in more straightforward ways directly on a computer's file system.
-Here are some common methods:** <br>
+Here are some common methods:** <br><br>
 Flat Files:
 Data stored in text files, often CSV or TSV.